-Trinity College’s Center for Urban and Global Studies has been honored to host visiting scholars from around the nation and around the world.
-These programs would not have been possible without the generosity of the Trustees of Trinity College.
+The Center for Urban and Global Studies (CUGS) has been honored to host visiting scholars from around the nation and around the world.

 Current Visiting Scholar Programs

 The Kelter Postdoctoral Fellow in Urban Studies helps to advance the urban educational mission at Trinity College.
 The postdoctoral fellow is expected to have a Ph.D. in urban planning and design, geography, sociology, anthropology, public policy, or any other urban studies related discipline.
 The postdoctoral fellow teaches two undergraduate courses during two semesters that pertain to American cities with a comparative perspective, urban planning, land use, real estate, and/or spatial analysis using GIS.
 These courses are integral to the growing Urban Studies program and the Cities Program for first-year students, and can be cross-listed with the department or program of the fellow’s discipline.
 The fellow also contributes to the advising of Urban Studies majors and the Cities Program students.
 In addition, the fellow is expected to carry out his or her research while participating in and assisting CUGS research projects and activities.